kondagithub/ProtractorAlfresco/README.md

 #Prerequisites
--Install Node.js
+Install Node.js
--Install chrome browser
+Install chrome browser

 Checkout the project to your local computer under any folder.
 Open command prompt and change the directory to the previous folder.